microsoft/ai.ed/BUILD.md

-# Building the Project
+# Getting started

-This project consists of two components:
+The project consists of two components:

-1. PyMACER.
-PyMACER is a Python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.](https://github.com/purushottamkar/macer).
+1. **PyMACER** is a Python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.](https://github.com/purushottamkar/macer).
-2. vscode-extension.
-This provides the frontend experience in Visual Studio Code, and uses PyMACER.
+2. **vscode-extension** provides the front-end experience pf PyMACER in Visual Studio Code.

-Both of these components are found in the `ai-compile` directory.
+Both of these components are in the `ai-compile` directory.

 ## Pre-requisities

-- Python 3.8.9 (64-bit).
+- Python [3.8.9 (64-bit)](https://www.python.org/downloads/release/python-389/).
 Python 3.9 does not work due to tensorflow requirement.
 - Visual Studio 2019 with Desktop development with C++.
-- Some recent version of node and npm for building the vscode-extension.
+- [`node`](https://treehouse.github.io/installation-guides/windows/node-windows.html) version 14.17.0 and `npm` version 6.14.13 for building the vscode-extension.

 ## PyMACER